 - A Google search is a sufficient trademark search.

 - Google searches, or any free online search source, is likely not comprehensive enough to reveal potential conflicts.
-These searches typically only reveal exact matches to your business name, product name, or slogan.
+These free searches typically only reveal exact matches to your business name, product name, or slogan.
 Unfortunately, most trademark disputes are caused by similar trademarks, not exact matches.
 In addition, conducting a trademark search on a logo, sound, smell, or signature color can be extremely difficult with free search engines.
 To ensure that all possible matches to your trademark are found, it’s best to work with a trademark attorney.

 - The USPTO will let me know if someone else is infringing on my mark.